Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Escaping set of functions in

 where $o(1)\to 0$ as $k\to\infty$.

-Now assume that $z,w\in \mathcal{R}_{\underline{s}}$.
+Now, pick $z,w\in \mathcal{R}_{\underline{s}}$.
 Without loss of generality we might assume that they escape inside of the same sequence of tracts (otherwise switch to their iterates).
 The distance between them along the orbits has to be unbounded (otherwise they coincide by the usual contraction argument).
-But then without loss of generality we may assume that $ \abs{w-z}>2$.
+But then without loss of generality we may assume that $ \abs{f^n(w)-f^n(z)}>2$ for $n\geq 0$.

 From Lemma~\ref{lmm:separation} we have